DemISee1/DemISee1.github.io/README.md

 ## Getting Started

 These instructions will guide you through the process of hosting your resume on Github Pages as a static site.
 Note that this process was made with MacOS in mind, thus it may not work on other operating systems.

 ### Prerequisites

 You must meet the following requirements before moving on to the instructions:

+- Have some familiarity with MacOS and its UI terminology.
 - Have a [Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) account.
 - Have [Github Desktop](https://desktop.github.com) installed or simply use git if you are already familiar with it.
 - Have a good understanding of how to write Markdown.